UDF for converting a PDF page to Images using CF8 & Java

 <!---// define the arguments //--->

-<cfargument name="width" type="numeric" default="-1" hint="If you specify both a width and height, the image will scale-to-fit those dimensions, otherwise the image is fullsize." />
+<cfargument name="width" type="numeric" default="-1" hint="Width of image (specifying both a width and height for the image to scale-to-fit, otherwise the image is fullsize)" />

-<cfargument name="height" type="numeric" default="-1" hint="If you specify both a width and height, the image will scale-to-fit those dimensions, otherwise the image is fullsize." />
+<cfargument name="height" type="numeric" default="-1" hint="Height of image (specifying both a width and height for the image to scale-to-fit, otherwise the image is fullsize)" />

-<cfargument name="highResolution" type="boolean" default="true" hint="Decide whether or not to use high quality rendering." />
+<cfargument name="highResolution" type="boolean" default="true" hint="Indicates whether or not to use high quality rendering" />

 <!---// declare variables //--->